jerenner/T9BeamTestAna/README.md

 save the https://wcte-daq/?cmd=custom&page=RunLog as html do Downloads on the daq proxy machine then in your local analysis directory, get the file to share/: cd share/ ; ./get.sh ; cd ../
-Now you can run parse script to get run-momenta dictionary:
+Now you can run parse script to get/update run-momenta dictionary:
-./python/parseWcteDaqRunsHtml.py
+./python/parseWcteDaqRunsHtml.py > python/data_runs_dicts.py
-and manually port the dictionaries to python/data_runs.py

 Expected TOF times can be computed using utils in python/tofUtil.py